dev-orchid/track-mate/DEPLOYMENT.md

 This option deploys only the Next.js client to Vercel.
 You'll need to host the server elsewhere (Railway, Render, DigitalOcean, etc.) or keep it running locally.

+#### Critical Setup Requirements ⚠️

+**MUST DO** or deployment will fail:

+1. **Set Root Directory to `client`** in Vercel dashboard
+   - Without this, you'll get "No Next.js version detected" error
+   - This tells Vercel your app is in the client subfolder

+2. **Add environment variables via Vercel UI only**
+   - Never add them in vercel.json files
+   - Add during project setup or in Settings → Environment Variables

 #### Steps:

 1. **Push your code to GitHub/GitLab/Bitbucket**